projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 *	WP Members: to import memberships
 *	WP Users Group: to assign users to groups while importing
 *	WooCommerce Membership by RightPress: to create memberships while users are being imported
+*   WP Private Content Plus: To import and export the groups to which users are assigned

 If you have some problem or doubt: